Croydon resident Monica Ryan felt passionately that improved access to physiotherapy was key to helping a person manage their MS.

 Charity was renamed to recognise the vision and contribution of founder Monica Ryan.

-Donations are really important to the continued running of the Ryan MS Therapy Centre, particularly as we receive no government funding.
+Donations are really important to the continued running of the Ryan Neuro Therapy Centre, particularly as we receive no government funding.